DSIA

 Dynamic UI Structure

-A reference model for UI structure that can be remediated via systematic structural intervention.
+A reference model for UI structure that can be managed via systematic structural intervention.

 E